 19. Coconut Water: Coconut water is the liquid extracted from young, green coconuts that contains vitamins, electrolytes, amino acids, enzymes, antioxidants, and the obvious – water.
 Coconut water is the richest source of naturally occurring electrolytes like sodium and potassium that help our cells (nerve, heart and muscles) maintain impulses that are responsible for important things like muscle contractions.
 For this reason, coconut water is great during longer workouts (diluted with water) or post-workout after you’ve lost a significant amount of sweat.
 Known as nature’s gatorade, coconut water is superior to conventional sports drinks that contain synthetic vitamins, minerals and processed sugar.
 Make sure to purchase coconut water without added sugars or preservatives.

-20. Homemade Sports Drink: You can easily make your own homemade sports drink with lemon and/or lime juice, honey, unprocessed sea salt, and filtered water.
-In similar fashion to coconut water, homemade sports drinks will help you replace the water and electrolytes lost without additives or processed sugars.
+20. DIY Natural Electrolyte Drink: You can easily make your own DIY natural electrolyte drink with lemon and/or lime juice, honey, unprocessed sea salt, and filtered water.
+In similar fashion to coconut water, diy natural electrolyte drinks will help you replace the water and electrolytes lost without additives or processed sugars.

 Post-Workout Foods on the Go

-While not ideal, there’s always the need to have post-workout foods ready to go when you’re short on prep time.
-Below are pre-packaged foods I personally utilize when necessary.
+There’s always the need to have post-workout foods ready to go when you’re short on prep time.
+Below are foods I personally utilize when necessary.
 (Note: The items below may not be the highest quality possible due to the fact that they are pre-packed.
 Make sure to check labels if you have any allergies to nuts, soy, etc.)

 What are your favorite post-workout foods?
 Share your experiences below!